adamghill/coltrane/README.md

 Create a file named `templates/coltrane/content.html` in your app to override the content template.
 By default, it needs to include a `content` block for the base template and `{{ content }}` to render the markdown.

+Note: `content` is already marked safe so the rendered HTML will be output correctly and you do not need to use a `safe` filter for the content template variable.

 ```html
 {% block content %}{{ content }}{% endblock content %}
 ```

 ## Build static HTML

 `coltrane record` will build the static HTML.
-Not currently implemented.
+Coming soon.

 ## What's with the name?

 `coltrane` is built on top of the Django web framework, which is named after [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt).
-Following in that tradition, I named this static site framework after [John Coltrane](https://en.wikipedia.org/wiki/John_Coltrane), another Jazz musician.
+Following in that tradition, I named this static site framework after [John Coltrane](https://en.wikipedia.org/wiki/John_Coltrane), another jazz musician.

 ## Thanks